Tuesday, April 28 - Book Discussion: 'How Can I Help?: Saving Nature With Your Yard'

 Mondays at 10:00am with Liana Olson, Senior Trainer with the Tai Chi for Health Institute.
 Class location: garden level or indoor Skylight Room (weather-permitting).
-A six-week series: April 14 - August 4, 2025; Drop in for one-class or pay for a 6-session class series.
+Drop in for one-class or pay for a 6-session class series.

 Tai Chi for Beginners was designed by Dr. Lam and his team of tai chi experts.
 This Tai Chi program is learner-friendly and is based on the most popular Yang style 24 Forms.
 The Beginners set gives students an easy-to-learn format that leads to a solid foundation.
 The program takes learners on an enjoyable journey to better health and harmony through the power of tai chi, building in steps that incorporate warm-ups, Qigong, stepping exercises, foundation movements, and exploring the connections between movements.
 Tai Chi principles are introduced in each session.
 It is both a safe and a satisfying program.
 To learn more, watch the video, Anyone Can Learn Tai Chi, here.